rnpbr/opennetworking-docs/docs/en/Ferramentas/Zabbix/index.md

 ## :octicons-book-24: 1.
 Introduction

-This guide presents the installation of **Zabbix**, an open-source monitoring tool that will be used for collecting and analyzing metrics in the **br-lab** laboratory.
-Zabbix provides real-time monitoring of devices, servers, and applications, assisting in identifying and resolving issues.
+This guide outlines the installation of **Zabbix**, an open-source monitoring tool to be used for collecting and analyzing metrics in the **br-lab** laboratory.
+Zabbix provides real-time monitoring of devices, servers, and applications, assisting in the identification and resolution of problems.
 The installation utilizes Docker Compose to provision services quickly and pre-configured, ensuring a practical and efficient implementation in the laboratory environment.

 ---

 ## :material-network-pos: 2.
 What is Zabbix?

-**Zabbix** is an open-source monitoring platform that collects, processes, and displays performance metrics of servers, applications, and network devices.
-It offers an intuitive graphical interface, alert notifications, and reports to identify problems and assist administrators in the proactive management of their infrastructures.
+**Zabbix** is an open-source monitoring platform that collects, processes, and displays performance metrics for servers, applications, and network devices.
+It offers an intuitive graphical interface, alert notifications, and reports to identify issues and help administrators proactively manage their infrastructures.

 ### Key components:
 - **Zabbix Server**: Processes monitoring data, stores it in the database, and sends alerts.
-- **Web Interface (Frontend)**: Allows visualization, configuration, and analysis of metrics.
+- **Web Interface (Frontend)**: Allows the visualization, configuration, and analysis of metrics.
 - **Zabbix Agent**: Collects metrics from the host where it is installed.
 - **Database**: Stores historical data, configurations, and performance statistics.